feliHeche/GaussianNaiveBayes/ReadMe.md

 ## 2. Structure
 This repository is organised as follows.

+- `Theoretical_background.pdf:` a pdf that present an overview of the mathematical foundations of the Naive Bayes classifiers.
 - `GaussianNaiveBayes.py:` a python file that implement a Gaussian Naive Bayes classifier.
 - `GaussianNaiveBayes_test.ipynb:` a jupyter notebook that

   - tests our Gaussian Naive Bayes implementation.
   - compares its performance against the implementation provided by `scikit-learn`.